 26 March 2014

-Integration and Regression Testing: Lessons Learned
+Integration and Regression Testing: Lessons Learned & Best Practices

 Team Members:

 Jeremy Lerch

 Afshin Chaharmahalian

 Xiang Cheng

 Integration and Regression Overview

 The Integration and Regression testing procedures were put in place to ensure that the code being generated through enhancements or defect fixes worked properly and did not cause any issues that were not identified by unit testing.
 The Scrum process has a focus on completing user stories in one sprint.
 At the completion of the user story, it is necessary to integrate the code generated into the baseline.
 Rather than allowing everyone to merge their own code changes into the baseline, there is a method for getting changes approved that involves independent code review of the source code differences and independent black box testing of the enhancement.
 The user stories are handled on a first in, first integrated basis that is handled through the use of the configuration management forum.
 This procedure is put in place to ensure that the code is integrated properly and no changes are accidentally overwritten when enhancement branches are merged to the baseline.